18. The Parable of the Rich Man and Lazarus

 19There was a rich man who was dressed in purple and fine linen and lived in luxury every day.
 20At his gate was laid a beggar named Lazarus, covered with sores 21and longing to eat what fell from the rich man's table.
 Even the dogs came and licked his sores (Luke 16:19-21).

 Question 1) How are the two men described in their lives on earth?
-How do you think the lives of the two men were celebrated upon both of their deaths?
+How do you think the lives of the two men were celebrated upon their deaths?

-At this point in the story, each of the Pharisees and religious elite was putting themselves into the picture as the rich man.
-He was blessed, blessed, blessed, just as they were in their flowing robes.
-Purple in the days of Christ was not an accessible commodity to obtain.
+As Jesus unraveled the story, each of the Pharisees and religious elite likely put themselves into the picture as the rich man.
+The rich man was incredibly blessed, just as they were in their flowing robes.
+The color purple in the days of Christ was not an accessible commodity to obtain.
 This rich man was clothed in purple, i.e., the Prada, Armani, or top fashion designers of his day.
-The color was extracted from the mucus of a rare sea snail.
+The fashion designers of the day extracted the color from the mucus of a rare sea snail.
 Aristotle assigned a value to it of ten to twenty times its weight in gold.
 The rich man also wore fine linen.
-The word used in Greek for the fine linen is bussos, i.e., a rare strong thread secreted by mussels.
+The word used in Greek for fine linen is bussos, i.e., a rare strong thread secreted by mussels.
 Kings such as the Egyptian king Tutankhamen wore this costly cloth.
 This rich man lived sumptuously every day.
-He ate the best food, drank the best wine, and his house was the best mansion in town.
-We are not overdoing it by presuming that this man was well known in the whole country as someone to be envied.
-He was a celebrity of his day, but when it came to eternity, he doesn’t even have a name.
-There are no relationships in hell where he needed a name.
+He ate the best foods, drank the best wine, and his house was the best mansion in town.
+We are not overdoing it by presuming that this man was well known as someone to be envied in the country.
+He was a celebrity of his day, but he didn't even have a name when it came to eternity.
+There are no relationships in hell where he needs a name.

-Lazarus was laid at the rich man's gate or porch.
+When it came to Lazarus, he was laid at the rich man's gate or porch.
 The Greek word translated as “laid” is ballō.
-It means to throw or be dumped.
-It is likely that he was taken there to the rich man’s gate because he had no resources for any medical help.
-Those that left him there hoped that the rich man would help him, seeing as he was so blessed with this world’s goods.
-He had been dumped there and left.
-The gate where Lazarus was thrown was more than likely the rear servant’s entrance where the servants deposited the rubbish, and the dogs congregated.
-It was evident to anyone that Lazarus was very ill, being covered with sores.
+It means to throw or to be dumped.
+He was likely taken to the rich man’s gate because he had no resources for any medical help.
+Perhaps those who left him there hoped that the rich man would help him, as he was so blessed with this world’s goods.
+The beggar was dumped there and left.
+The gate where Lazarus was thrown was more than likely the rear servant’s entrance where the servants deposited the rubbish and the dogs congregated.
+It was evident to anyone that Lazarus was very ill, for he was covered with sores.
 (We get the English word ulcers from the Latin word ulcer (ulcus) and related to the Greek word helkos translated as sores).
-He was so sick that he had no energy to reach the scraps of bread that were thrown out from the rich man’s table for the dogs.
+Lazarus was so sick that he had no energy to reach the scraps of bread thrown out from the rich man’s table for the dogs.
 William Barclay tells us:

-In that time, there were no knives, forks or napkins.
-Food was eaten with the hands and, in very wealthy houses; the hands were cleaned by wiping them on hunks of bread, (probably thin pita bread) which were then thrown away.
+At that time, there were no knives, forks, or napkins.
+Food was eaten with the hands, and in very wealthy houses, the hands were cleaned by wiping them on hunks of bread (probably thin pita bread) which were then thrown away.
 That was what Lazarus was waiting for.